pandashavenobugs/esp32_to_aws_blog_post/README.md

 In this part, We're going to write the ESP32 code for connecting to AWS IoT Core.
 We'll use the PubSubClient library to connect to AWS IoT Core using MQTT.

-First We need to create the models for the wifi and mqtt configurations.
+First We need to create the models for the wifi, mqtt and certificate configurations.
 We'll create the following models in the model folder in the lib folder.

 - `WifiCredentialModel.h`